Sue Page: Early life and family

 Now an Australian Citizen, Dr Page was born in Washington DC in 1960.
 She is the third child of Colonel David Page, Chief of Publicity and Psychological Warfare for the US First Army and later deputy chief administrator of the US Veterans Administration, and Diana Hodgkinson Page, one of the three first Australian women trained as Diplomatic Staff Cadets and later posted to New York as Vice Consul.
-Colonel Page was awarded the Croix De Guerre, US Legion of Merit and Bronze Star with V for Valour.
+Colonel Page was awarded the Croix De Guerre, US Legion of Merit and Bronze Star with V for Valor.
+He was a senior administrator in the US Treasury and US Department of Veterans' Affairs and in 1954 was appointed Executive Head of the President's Cabinet Committee.

 Page attended the University of Newcastle where she later returned as the 2005 David Maddison Orator.
-In 1987 she married classmate Dr Chris Mitchell, the 2009–2010 President of the Royal Australian College of General Practice.
+In 1987 she married classmate Dr Chris Mitchell, the 2009–2010 President of the Royal Australian College of General Practice and equal advocate for health equity.
 They live on a farm in northern NSW with their three children, Robert Mitchell, Sara Mitchell, and Kate Mitchell.

 Politics

 At the 2007 federal election, Page was the endorsed National Party candidate for the electorate of Richmond in northern New South Wales where she took a strong stance on environmental issues including nuclear power.
 She lost to incumbent Labor MP Justine Elliot.